Against Optimism: A Pessimist's Guide to Practicing Futures

 Futures As Survival Practice

-The futures I care about aren't shiny or smooth.
-They carry scar tissue.
+The futures I care about carry scar tissue.
 They emerge through refusal, adaptation, the daily practice of making something from nothing.

-Black people have been doing futures work for centuries, not because we believed the world would get better, but because we needed to survive what it was.
+Black people have been doing futures work for centuries — to survive what the world was.
 We learned to imagine around corners.
 To prepare for the worst while holding space for something else.
 To build in the cracks of systems designed to disappear us.

 This is futures work without the machinery of optimism.
-No conveyor belt of better.
-No assembly line of pre-approved solutions.
-Just the uneven, unsexy labor of staying alive and helping others do the same.
+The uneven, unsexy labor of staying alive and helping others do the same.

 The optimism industrial complex promises that the right process will deliver the right future.
 Pessimism offers the discipline to work from what’s actually here.